hsmyc/hsmyc/README.md

 ### Hi there 👋

-- 🔭 I’m a developer.
+- 🔭 I’m a software developer.